linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 - June 13: The Home Owner's Loan Act established the Home Owner's Loan Corporation (HOLC) to assist in the refinancing of residential mortgages.
 Between 1933 and 1935, one million people received long term loans through the agency.[180] (restructuring debts)
 - June 16: The Banking Act of 1933 (i.e., Glass-Stegall II) provided deposit insurance of up to 2,500 through the newly formed Federal Deposit Insurance Corporation (FDIC).
 It also empowered the Fed to regulate interest rates on demand and savings deposits (Regulation Q); set forth stringent regulations for banks; and required the separation of investment and commercial banking functions.[181] (establish deposit insurance, increased regulation)

 Roosevelt also announced new federal agencies and programs that added up to an unprecedented fiscal stimulus.
-Federal spending had fallen by more than  $1 billion in 1932 as Hoover tightened fiscal policy in an attempt to balance the budget.
-Even though he initially campaigned to balance the budget, FDR's policies would end up increasing annual spending by$ 2.7 billion (5 percent of GDP) by 1934.
+Federal spending had fallen by more than  \$1 billion in 1932 as Hoover tightened fiscal policy in an attempt to balance the budget.
+Even though he initially campaigned to balance the budget, FDR's policies would end up increasing annual spending by\$ 2.7 billion (5 percent of GDP) by 1934.
 These are some of the early stimulus bills:

 - April 5: Established the Civilian Conservation Corps (CCC), which would employ 2.5 million people in public works projects over its nine years of existence.[182]
 May 12: Established the Federal Emergency Relief Act to provide financial support to households with an initial funding of 500 million.[183]